Martina Navratilova and John McEnroe tough on Jannik Sinner after roofing affair

 Getty Images

-The ‘roof case’ rages at the Australian Open: the organizers&#8217 decision to stop the match between Jannik Sinner and Eliot Spizzirri to close the roof due to excessive heat has sparked a series of controversies.
+The ‘roof case’ rages at the Australian Open: the organizers&#8217 decision to stop the match between Jannik Sinner and Eliot Spizzirri to close the roof due to excessive heat has sparked a variety of controversies.
 According to many insiders and former tennis players there&#8217s been a clear desire to save the Blue, who was cramping at the time.
 “There seems to be favoritism.
-If the situation had been different, I like to think they would have behaved in the same way…I don&#8217t know if they would have done it” thundered former number one John McEnroe after the match.
+If the situation had been different, I like to think they would have behaved the same way…I don’t know if they would have done it” thundered former number one John McEnroe after the match.

 Former women&#8217s number one Martina Navratilova also commented rather dryly on what happened: “He got the break he needed because, as you saw, he could barely walk.
 He was finished.
 He would have lost that game for sure, no doubt about it.
 Instead, she gets the break, the body goes back to normal, she recovers and the match is completely different”, the women’s tennis legend told Tennis Channel.